keean/applicative_parser/README.md

 Key features:

+- no external dependencies
 - able to extract all valid symbols from parser
 - allows pretty printing
-- supports multiple evaluation strategies (backtracking vs non-backtracking etc).
+- supports multiple evaluation strategies (backtracking vs non-backtracking etc)

 Based on "Notes on Computing", "Applicative Parsing" in ML :